Str1tch/DisCommand/README.md

 ## DisCommand library guide
-The second version of the DiscordiaCommands library, this version is written using the 'class' library, which is more intelligent than the previous implementation.
-Also, in this version, the methods received more correct names for your comfort.
+**The second version of the DiscordiaCommands** library, *this version is written using the 'class' library*, which is more intelligent than the previous implementation.
+Also, in this version, the *methods received more correct names* for your comfort.
 ## How to install?
 Download and move file to `YourBotFolder/libs`
 ## How to use?